Ulidavaru Kandanthe

 The film was geared up to be sent to the Cannes Film Festival, and released on 28 March 2014, to generally positive reviews from film critics who acclaimed the direction, performances of Rakshit Shetty and Sheetal Shetty, and cinematography.
 The film was the first in Kannada to be shot entirely in sync sound technology.
 It was praised for its regional authenticity in depicting Tulu Nadu and its people.
 However, it turned out to be a box-office bomb on its release but later attained a cult following.

 It has since been established as a cult classic in Kannada cinema, and had become a part of the modern new wave cinema that was kickstarted by Lucia (2013).
-It was dubbed in Hindi as Balwaan Badshah and remade in Tamil starring Nivin Pauly as Richie (2017).
+It was dubbed in Hindi as Balwaan Badshah and remade in Tamil as Richie (2017), starring Malayalam actor Nivin Pauly.

 Synopsis

 Malpe is a small fishing town on the Arabian Sea Coast, located 6 km to the west of the temple city, Udupi.
 Malpe's beaches are washed clean every day by the sea.
 The waves ensure that nothing gets left behind on the sand.
 But the waves cannot reach everything.

 It is the time of the year when Udupi and its surroundings are decked up to celebrate Krishna Janmashtami.
 Men and children walk the streets dressed as characters from ancient Indian history.
 Teams painted as tigers are seen dancing to drum beats all around the town.
 But violence seems to be brewing in Malpe this Krishna Janmashtami.
 The movie revolves around five different people narrating their view of a murder incident that took place during Krishna Janmashtami.